jfollenfant/mongodb-sharding-docker-compose/README.md

     $ ./up.sh

-:beer: You can also edit mongo-auth.init.js to change admin credentials before turning up the cluster
+You can also edit mongo-auth.init.js to change admin credentials before turning up the cluster

     admin = db.getSiblingDB("admin")
     admin.createUser(